 Data Representation 1 - binary, denary and hexadecimal number systems.

-Computer Science Careers - A look at possible careers in computer science and related fields.
+Computer Science Entrepreneurship- A look at careers linked to computing as well as recent computer science entrepeneurs

 Data Representation 2 - How data is stored in a computer system with a focus on how images and text are represented as binary.